 Genetics or Family History

-Inpatient Rehab Can Help People Get Over an Addiction
+Inpatient Rehab Can Help People Get Over an Addiction to Drugs or Alcohol

 Addiction can be difficult to treat.
 However, if a person has an addiction, then his or her best bet is going to inpatient rehab.
 One of the reasons inpatient rehab is so successful is because it focuses on the factors that caused a person to become an addict.
 It also teaches people how they can focus their attention on other things so that they can stay sober.
-Inpatient addiction treatment removes the addict from the stresses of everyday life and takes them out of the environment where they consume their substance of abuse.
+Inpatient addiction treatment removes the user from the stresses of everyday life and takes them out of the environment where they consume their substance of abuse.